Introduction

 The bigger picture

-Throughout the course we’ll always ask “why” and zoom out so you can see the big picture of how Phlex improves the Rails frontend and works with your team.
+Throughout the course, we’ll always ask “why” and zoom out so you can see the big picture of how Phlex improves the Rails front end and works with your team.

 At the end of this course, you’ll have a solid understanding of how to build user interfaces with Phlex and Rails, and how to integrate them with other tools and frameworks.